The Cost to Finish a Basement in 2022

 Insulation

-While insulation is part of materials, it gets its own section because insulating a basement isn’t the same as insulating other parts of the home.
-The kind of fiberglass insulation you typically see in exterior walls and attics is often a poor choice for basements.
+While insulation is part of materials, it gets its section because insulating a basement isn’t the same as insulating other home parts.
+The fiberglass insulation you typically see in exterior walls and attics is often a poor basement choice.

-The fiberglass itself isn’t the problem, as mold can’t feed on it.
-Even so, it can become a home for mold given the right conditions.
-The right conditions are spores, any food source, and moisture.
+The fiberglass isn’t the problem, as mold can’t feed on it.
+Even so, given the right conditions—spores, any food source, and moisture—it can become a home for mold.

 While you should discuss the options with your contractor, they’ll likely recommend spray foam or rigid foam board.